SRay-2020/MP2---Language-Memory-Game/README.md

 **Test Case 15:** Game Over Conditions met audio

 Landing Page -
-- Expected Behaviour: If all card pairs have not been sucessfully matched within 100 seconds the game should end and the background music should stop playing and the 'Game Over   Sound' audio wav file should be played.
+- Expected Behaviour: If all card pairs have not been successfully matched within 100 seconds the game should end and the background music should stop playing and the 'Game Over   Sound' audio wav file should be played.
 - Observed Results: When user failed to match all the pairs within 100 seconds the game ended and the background music stopped playing and the 'Game Over' sound played.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 Second Page -
-- Expected Behaviour: If all card pairs have not been sucessfully matched within 100 seconds the game should end and the background music should stop playing and the 'Game Over   Sound' audio wav file should be played.
+- Expected Behaviour: If all card pairs have not been successfully matched within 100 seconds the game should end and the background music should stop playing and the 'Game Over   Sound' audio wav file should be played.
 - Observed Results: When user failed to match all the pairs within 100 seconds the game ended and the background music stopped playing and the 'Game Over' sound played.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.